intersystems-community/webterminal/readme.md

 Access cache database from the web, local network or even localhost.
 ### Installation
 Use [Cache Git](https://github.com/intersystems-ru/cache-tort-git) utility or download archive, unpack and execute in namespace you want to install <code>do $System.OBJ.ImportDir("DIR_TO_ROOT_FOLDER\", "*.xml", "ckbud", .err, 1)</code><br>
+Make sure that WebTerminal.csp placed in root of your web application (for example, "csp/USER/WebTerminal.csp")<br>
 Go to <code>http://[host]:[port]/csp/[user]/WebTerminal.csp</code> to start.
 ### Usage
 Start from WebTerminal.csp page.
 Type "/help" to get more information.